-Further details of the changes to assurance standards, including management's preliminary comments on their applicability to the municipality, are included in the Appendices.
-If you have any questions about these changes we invite you to raise them during our next meeting.
-We will be pleased to address your concerns.
+Further details of the changes to assurance standards are included in Appendix D. If you have any questions about these changes we will be pleased to address your concerns.

 Appendix A - Overview and approach

 Our audit is planned with the objective of obtaining reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, so that we are able to express an opinion on whether the consolidated financial statements are prepared, in all material respects, in accordance with Public Sector Accounting Standards.
 The following outlines key concepts that are applicable to the audit, including the responsibilities of parties involved, our general audit approach and other considerations.